THE PEOPLE BEHIND THE ASSOCIATION

 The Association aims to represent all palliative care social workers in the UK, wherever they are and whatever their setting.

 We have an elected national committee that provide leadership and direct the work of the Association.
-They are supported by the regional representative and are accountable to the membership.
+They are supported by the regional group representative and are accountable to the membership.
 All officers of the Association volunteer their time in addition to their work responsibilities.

 The National Committee is made up of volunteer members who serve for a term of 3 years at a time.
 The current committee is made up of the following people

 I have worked in palliative care since 1995 at LOROS hospice in Leicester where I worked as ward social worker for 11 years and then a further 12 years in the Education team.
-I have just started a new role as Clinical Practice Lead at Mary Ann Evans hospice in Nuneaton.
+I have recently started a new role as Clinical Practice Lead at Mary Ann Evans hospice in Nuneaton.
 Previously I've held the positions of Treasurer, Vice Chair and Chair of APCSW.
 I'm particularly interested in education and training plus engaging young people into the hospice environment.Email

 I qualified as a social worker in 1982 and after hospital social work with elderly people and generic social work in the community, I specialised in mental health.
 I moved into management of integrated mental health services then left in 2006 to be a manager in voluntary sector mental health services.
-In 2015 I returned to a practitioner role, joining Dorothy House Hospice (Wiltshire) as a social worker, working with patients and their families.
-I am co-opted in this role until the 2018 AGM.Email
+In 2015 I returned to a practitioner role, joining Dorothy House Hospice (Wiltshire) as a social worker, working with patients and their families.Email

 John GreadyMembership Secretary